The Cyan Language: Intervals

-Intervals can be used with method {\tt in:} of the basic types: \begin{cyan} :s String = ""; :age Int = In readInt; if ( age in: 0..2 ) [ s = "baby" ] else if ( age in: 3..12 ) [ s = "child" ] else if ( age in: 13..19 ) [ s = "teenager" ] else [ s = "adult" ] \end{cyan}
+Intervals can be used with method {\tt in:} of the basic types: \begin{cyan} var String s = ""; var Int age = In readInt; if age in: 0..2 { s = "baby" } else if age in: 3..12 { s = "child" } else if age in: 13..19 { s = "teenager" } else { s = "adult" } \end{cyan}